Sanghata Global enables social innovation for transformational change and helps create a more inclusive form of capitalism.

 OUR FRONTIER MARKET SCOUTS PROGRAM The Frontier Market Scouts fellowship program provides graduate students from MIIS and other schools, as well as mid-career international professionals, with an intensive two-week program followed by a two to 12 month fellowship in impact investing and social enterprise management.

 The FMS two-week Certificate Training is offered three times per year in Amsterdam, Washington DC, and Monterey.
 Read More

-OUR IMPACT SINCE 2011 The Frontier Market Scouts training and fellowship program has trained more than 300 professionals and served more than 100 different social enterprises in 20 different countries around the world since its inception.
-FMS received a 2013 Cordes Innovation Award from AshokaU and has now become the flagship program of the newly launched Center for Social Impact Learning at the Middlebury Institute of International Studies at Monterey (MIIS).
+OUR IMPACT SINCE 2011 Sanghata’s Frontier Market Scouts training and fellowship program has trained more than 300 professionals and served more than 100 different social enterprises in 20 different countries around the world since its inception.
+Since March 2015, the FMS Program is housed at the Center for Social Impact Learning at the Middlebury Institute of International Studies at Monterey (MIIS).
 Read More

 OUR WORK Sanghata’s work helps to boost awareness in the public and private sector of newly emerging and frontier market ecosystems, business models, and market opportunities.
 It helps governments and non-profits understand how market solutions can accelerate wealth creation in the poverty-stricken regions of our world.